-This policy recognises the rights of the Company Personnel to make political contributions as individuals in their personal capacity.
+This policy recognizes the rights of the Company Personnel to make political contributions as individuals in their personal capacity.
 To be permitted, it has to be entirely clear that the Company Personnel do not represent the Company in doing so.

-In addittion, whenever permitted by law, EDPR will provide properly regulated mechanisms for employees' participation in political processes, which may include voluntary personal monetary contributions.
+In addition, whenever permitted by law, EDPR will provide properly regulated mechanisms for employees' participation in political processes, which may include voluntary personal monetary contributions.

 f.
-Charitable donations
+Donations